 Join us for Committee Nights on the first Wednesday of every month at 6:30 p.m. when we’ll break into committee groups where we discuss the important work of the congregation.
 If you have never joined us for one of these evenings, it is not too late.
 Just contact the chair of your chosen committee to be sure they are meeting that night and join in the fun and work of the church.

 The UUCC Book Club meets on the third Sunday of the month.
 We usually meet at a member’s home.
+Our next meeting will be at 6:30 on Sunday, April 14 and our book will be American Wolf by Nate Blakeslee.
 The UUCC book club is open to all members and friends of the UUCC.
-The next meeting will be Sunday, January 20 , at 6:30 p.m.
-Our book is Lincoln in the Bardo by George Sanders, We welcome new and returning participants!
+We welcome new and returning participants!
 Please contact Ruthie Saunders if you have questions or would like more information.

 The Women’s Book Group meets monthly in the CYRE wing at 7:00 p.m. to discuss our latest book selection.
-Our next book is Hiddensee by Gregory Maguire and we’ll be meeting on Tuesday, February 12th.
+Our next book is Less by Andrew Sean Greer and we’ll be meeting on Tuesday, April 9th.
 Anyone with questions may contact Sandy Chubon or call (803) 776-0784.